Safeguarding Adults and Coronavirus

 We know that many people have signed up to volunteer and help the most vulnerable.
 Your role is important, not only in helping people to get the things they need, but also being the extra eyes and ears for those who are at risk of abuse or neglect.
 During this time there is less likely to be professional face-to-face contact with vulnerable people so we are more reliant on volunteers and members of the pubic reporting concerns.

 Please be aware that some people might volunteer to help or offer support in order to take advantage of a vulnerable person.
-Where possible you should offer your help or support via the local or national co-ordinated schemes such as Citylife Line in Newcastle (0191 2778000) or NHS Volunteer Responders.
+Where possible you should offer your help or support via the local or national co-ordinated schemes such as the Volunteer Centre Newcastle or NHS Volunteer Responders.

 If you are volunteering, you should familiarise yourself with some basic information about what safeguarding adults is and how to report concerns.
 You can do this in a variety of ways: